junxit/us-congress-bills-113/metadata.md

 - 2014-09-15 — Placed on the Union Calendar, Calendar No. 433.
 - 2014-09-15 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-586.
 - 2014-09-15 — Reported by the Committee on Veterans' Affairs.
 H. Rept.
 113-586.
+- 2014-09-16 — Considered under suspension of the rules. (consideration: CR H7581-7585)
+- 2014-09-16 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+3593.
+- 2014-09-16 — Motion to reconsider laid on the table Agreed to without objection.
+- 2014-09-16 — Mr. Lamborn moved to suspend the rules and pass the bill, as amended.
+- 2014-09-16 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H7581-7582)
+- 2014-09-16 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H7581-7582)